neosizzle/cub3d/README.md

 ![valid_map1](https://github.com/neosizzle/cub3d/blob/main/pictures/valid_map1.png)
 ![valid_map2](https://github.com/neosizzle/cub3d/blob/main/pictures/valid_map2.png)

-I wont talk much about the texture and valiadtion colors here.
+I wont talk much about the texture and colors here.
 Unlike so_long, the rules of the map are laxed and allowing more creative freedom.
 The map will may not be rectangular in shape and may have many weird edges/curves and corners.
 However, the map can still be parsed as a 2d character array and treated like normal strings with different lengths each row.